Gibdos/CrystalProject_Mods/mods/Home Point Teleporter/readme.md

 - [X] Add all regular home points
 - [X] Check if all glyphs are obtainable
-- [ ] Add additional non home point locations
+- [X] Add additional non home point locations
-    - [X] Done for glyphless version
-- [ ] Add Class Master locations
+- [X] Add Class Master locations
-    - [X] Done for glyphless version
-- [ ] Add Summoner locations
+- [X] Add Summoner locations
-    - [X] Done for glyphless version
 - [ ] Find out how to upload the mod to Steam without owning the Steam version

 ## Known Bugs